Correlation does not imply causation: Use of correlation as scientific evidence

 Much of scientific evidence is based upon a correlation of variables that are observed to occur together.
 Scientists are careful to point out that correlation does not necessarily mean causation.
-The assumption that A causes B simply because A correlates with B is often not accepted as a legitimate form of argument.
+The assumption that A causes B simply because A correlates with B is not accepted as a legitimate form of argument.

 However, sometimes people commit the opposite fallacy of dismissing correlation entirely.
 That would dismiss a large swath of important scientific evidence.
-Since it may be difficult or ethically impossible to run controlled double-blind studies, correlational evidence from several different angles may be useful for prediction despite failing to provide evidence for causation.
+Since it may be difficult or ethically impossible to run controlled double-blind studies to address certain questions, correlational evidence from several different angles may be useful for prediction despite failing to provide evidence for causation.
 For example, social workers might be interested in knowing how child abuse relates to academic performance.
 Although it would be unethical to perform an experiment in which children are randomly assigned to receive or not receive abuse, researchers can look at existing groups using a non-experimental correlational design.
 If in fact a negative correlation exists between abuse and academic performance, researchers could potentially use this knowledge of a statistical correlation to make predictions about children outside the study who experience abuse even though the study failed to provide causal evidence that abuse decreases academic performance.
 The combination of limited available methodologies with the dismissing correlation fallacy has on occasion been used to counter a scientific finding.
 For example, the tobacco industry has historically relied on a dismissal of correlational evidence to reject a link between tobacco smoke and lung cancer, as did biologist and statistician Ronald Fisher (frequently on the industry's behalf).

 Correlation is a valuable type of scientific evidence in fields such as medicine, psychology, and sociology.
 Correlations must first be confirmed as real, and every possible causative relationship must then be systematically explored.
 In the end, correlation alone cannot be used as evidence for a cause-and-effect relationship between a treatment and benefit, a risk factor and a disease, or a social or economic factor and various outcomes.
 It is one of the most abused types of evidence because it is easy and even tempting to come to premature conclusions based upon the preliminary appearance of a correlation.